ese5180/fp-f24-report-website-t08-release-anywhere/README.md

 # 1.Changes throughout the project

-## Target Market & Demographics

-Initial Phase:
-Focus: Primarily large event organizers for reducing maintenance costs and ensuring restroom cleanliness.
-Geographical Focus: North America and Europe due to high demand and regulatory environments.
-Market Size Estimation: General global mobile restroom market projected to reach over $15 billion by 2027.

-Changes Throughout the Project:
-Detailed Breakdown: Provided a more granular market size analysis segmented by region and industry (e.g., events, construction, municipal).
-Differentiation Strategies: Clearly articulated how the product stands out from competitors, particularly through advanced IoT integration and smart monitoring features.

-## Security, Hardware, & Software Requirements

-Initial Phase:
-Security:
-Basic requirements for data privacy, integrity, tampering prevention, and secure storage.
-Hardware:
-Utilization of Nordic Thingy:91 for GPS tracking, user volume monitoring via Hall effect sensors, and air quality detection via gas sensors.
-Software:
-Managed GPS tracking, user-triggered alerts, and data transmission to the cloud via LTE-M/NB-IoT.

-Changes Throughout the Project:
-Security: Implemented end-to-end encryption for data in transit and at rest.
-Upgraded Hardware Specifications: use nRF 9160dk instead of Nordic Thingy:91 (for the Memfault cellular ).
-Advanced Software Features: use nRF cloud to show the location of the device.

-## Product Function & Components

-Initial Phase:
-Primary Functions:
-GPS tracking of portable toilets.
-User volume monitoring via Hall effect sensors.
-Air quality detection via gas sensors.
-Core Components:
-Nordic Thingy:91, Hall effect sensors, gas sensors.

-Changes Throughout the Project:
-The product features have hardly changed.
-Core Components: nRF 9160dk, bme680(as gas sensor), button(instead of Hall effect sensors)

-## Power & Cost Budgeting

-Bulk Purchasing Discounts: Negotiated bulk purchasing agreements for components, reducing per-unit costs.
-Component Substitutions: Identified alternative suppliers or component models offering similar functionality at lower costs without compromising quality.
-Prototype to Production Scaling: Adjusted cost estimates to account for economies of scale as production moves from prototype to mass manufacturing.
+## a.
+Target Market & Demographics

+- __Initial Phase:__
+  - __Focus:__ Primarily large event organizers for reducing maintenance costs and ensuring restroom cleanliness.
+  - __Geographical Focus:__ North America and Europe due to high demand and regulatory environments.
+  - __Market Size Estimation:__ General global mobile restroom market projected to reach over $15 billion by 2027.

+- __Changes Throughout the Project:__
+  - __Detailed Breakdown:__ Provided a more granular market size analysis segmented by region and industry (e.g., events, construction, municipal).
+  - __Differentiation Strategies:__ Clearly articulated how the product stands out from competitors, particularly through advanced IoT integration and smart monitoring features.

+## b.
+Security, Hardware, & Software Requirements

+- __Initial Phase:__
+  - __Security:__ Basic requirements for data privacy, integrity, tampering prevention, and secure storage.
+  - __Hardware:__ Utilization of Nordic Thingy:91 for GPS tracking, user volume monitoring via Hall effect sensors, and air quality detection via gas sensors.
+  - __Software:__ Managed GPS tracking, user-triggered alerts, and data transmission to the cloud via LTE-M/NB-IoT.

+- __Changes Throughout the Project:__
+  - __Security:__ Implemented end-to-end encryption for data in transit and at rest.
+  - __Upgraded Hardware Specifications:__ use nRF 9160dk instead of Nordic Thingy:91 (for the Memfault cellular ).
+  - __Advanced Software Features:__ use nRF cloud to show the location of the device.

+## c.
+Product Function & Components

+- __Initial Phase:__
+  - __Primary Functions:__
+  1) GPS tracking of portable toilets.
+  2) User volume monitoring via Hall effect sensors.
+  3) Air quality detection via gas sensors.
+  - __Core Components:__  Nordic Thingy:91, Hall effect sensors, gas sensors.

+- __Changes Throughout the Project:__
+  - The product features have hardly changed.
+  - Core Components: nRF 9160dk, bme680(as gas sensor), button(instead of Hall effect sensors)

+## d.
+Power & Cost Budgeting

+- __Bulk Purchasing Discounts:__ Negotiated bulk purchasing agreements for components, reducing per-unit costs.
+- __Component Substitutions:__ Identified alternative suppliers or component models offering similar functionality at lower costs without compromising quality.
+- __Prototype to Production Scaling:__ Adjusted cost estimates to account for economies of scale as production moves from prototype to mass manufacturing.

 # 2. What parts of the project were successful

 Detailed Software Requirements Specification

-Why It's a Success:
+__Why It's a Success:__

-1.Real-Time Monitoring and Alerts: Implementing real-time GNSS tracking and alert systems ensures that maintenance staff can respond promptly to issues, enhancing operational efficiency.
+1. __Real-Time Monitoring and Alerts:__ Implementing real-time GNSS tracking and alert systems ensures that maintenance staff can respond promptly to issues, enhancing operational efficiency.
 Power Monitoring: Monitoring battery status and sending low-power alerts adds a layer of reliability, ensuring that the system remains functional when needed.

-2.System Administrators and Maintenance Staff: Clearly defining user roles ensures that the software meets the specific needs of different stakeholders, facilitating ease of use and effective management.
+2. __System Administrators and Maintenance Staff:__ Clearly defining user roles ensures that the software meets the specific needs of different stakeholders, facilitating ease of use and effective management.

-3.LTE-M/NB-IoT Connectivity: Utilizing reliable and low-power communication technologies ensures that your system can maintain continuous connectivity with minimal energy consumption.
+3. __LTE-M/NB-IoT Connectivity:__ Utilizing reliable and low-power communication technologies ensures that your system can maintain continuous connectivity with minimal energy consumption.

 # 3. What parts of your project didn’t go well

 Technical Integration and Hardware Challenges

-Issues Faced:
+__Issues Faced:__

-Sensor Reliability: Certain sensors (e.g., bme680) may have exhibited inconsistent performance in real-world conditions.
+- __Sensor Reliability:__ Certain sensors (e.g., bme680) may have exhibited inconsistent performance in real-world conditions.
-Hardware Durability: The hardware components, including the nRF 9160dk, may have faced durability issues when deployed in outdoor environments.
+- __Hardware Durability:__ The hardware components, including the nRF 9160dk, may have faced durability issues when deployed in outdoor environments.

-Reasons:
+__Reasons:__

-Environmental Factors: Exposure to extreme weather conditions, dust, and moisture could have affected sensor performance and hardware longevity.
+- __Environmental Factors:__ Exposure to extreme weather conditions, dust, and moisture could have affected sensor performance and hardware longevity.
-Integration Complexities: Integrating multiple sensors and ensuring seamless communication between them and the central unit might have led to unforeseen technical challenges.
+- __Integration Complexities:__ Integrating multiple sensors and ensuring seamless communication between them and the central unit might have led to unforeseen technical challenges.

 # 4.If you had to do it again, how might you change your development approach given the finite time and money resources?

 ## 4.1 Streamline Market Research and Targeting

-Primary Users: Concentrate on segments with immediate and high demand, such as large event organizers and rental companies, which can provide early revenue streams.
+__Primary Users:__ Concentrate on segments with immediate and high demand, such as large event organizers and rental companies, which can provide early revenue streams.

 ## 4.2 Optimize Hardware and Technology Choices